 c.
 Adopting an integrated risk management approach:

-Many organizations benefit from an integrated risk management approach that encompasses all aspects of the project, from strategic planning to operations and performance measurement.
+Many organizations benefit from an integrated risk management approach or risk manager that encompasses all aspects of the project, from strategic planning to operations and performance measurement.

 d.
 Leveraging technology and data analytics: